yalelibrary/yul-dc-blacklight/README.md

 5. Commit and merge the changes you just made with a message like "Prep for vX.Y.Z release"
 6. Once those changes are merged to the `master` branch, in the github web UI go to `Releases` and tag a new release with the right version number.
 Paste in the release notes for this release from the top of `CHANGELOG.md`
 7. Update `yul-dc-camerata` with the new version of blacklight and submit a PR.
+8. Move any tickets that were included in this release from `For Release` to `Ready for Acceptance`

 ## Using a New Release of the Management App or other microservices